SimonJ9/UnityXpad/README.md

 # UnityXpad
-Simple input manager for Xbox controllers, or other controllers supported by XInput.
+Simple input manager for controllers.
 This is independent of Unity's native input system, so it won't affect the existing Unity input manager settings.
-I have experienced input conflicts with native Unity input system when using multiple controllers.
+I have experienced input conflicts with native Unity input system when using multiple controllers, so I used XInput instead.
+It works on Windows 10 and Unity 2019 with Xbox controllers.
+It does not work with PS4 controllers.

 Supports up to 4 controllers
 ![Demo Image](./RepoImg/Demo.png)

 If your target .Net version is not 4.x, replace the sharpdx and sharpdx.xinput library under Assets/Plugins with the correct version.
 Both libraries are available on Nuget.

-##Sample Usage
+## Sample Usage

 Similar to native Unity input system.
 For example: